 If you are looking at starting a Representative Office in Thailand for your company then you will note that this is covered by the Foreign Business Act B.E.
 2542 which specifies that the office may not generate any income in the Kingdom.
 The objectives and activities of a corporate representative office in Thailand are limited to the following:

-- – You can give advice on various aspects on distributed by the head office;
+– Also you can give advice on various aspects on distributed by the head office;

-- – You can inspect/control the quality of goods that the head office purchased in Thailand;
+– Also you can inspect/control the quality of goods that the head office purchased in Thailand;

 Note that the Treaty of Amity in Thailand is a well known bilateral treaty between the United States and the Kingdom of Thailand.
-You would need to speak to a lawyer about this in Thailand as it is currently in conflict with the WTO rules.
+You would need to speak to a lawyer in Thailand about this as it is currently in conflict with the WTO rules.
 The Amity Treaty makes provisions for commercial privileges to all US Citizens and also to US companies who are considering starting a business in Thailand.
-The treaty allows them to register a Juristic Person in Thailand even though they do not have any shareholders or promoters who are Thai, given that they are qualified as:
+The treaty allows them to register a Juristic Person in Thailand.
+This even though they do not have any shareholders or promoters who are Thai, given that they are qualified as:

-- 2.3) the number of the directors who are of Thai and/or American must exceed the half of the total number of the directors, and,
+2.3) the number of the directors who are of Thai and/or American must exceed half of the total number of the directors, and,

-- 2.4) the director who is authorized to act on behalf of the company must be the person who is of Thai or the US nationality.
-However, in the case that there are more than one authorized director, the majority thereof must be the persons who are of Thai and/or the US nationality.
+2.4) the director who is authorized to act on behalf of the company must be the person who is of Thai or US nationality.
+However, in the case that there is more than one authorized director.
+The majority thereof must be the persons who are of Thai and/or US nationality.

-The treaty is very complex so for more detailed information on company registration formats in Thailand it is always best to speak to a Thai lawyer first.
-Call us toll-free or walk into out Phuket or Bangkok office today for more information about doing business in Thailand.
+The Amity treaty is very complex so for more detailed information on company registration formats in Thailand.
+It is always best to speak to a Thai lawyer first.
+Call us toll-free or walk into our Bangkok office today for more information about doing business in Thailand.